 Singers table look like?
 The

-"Singers(1)" represents the row in the Singers table keyed by 1.).
+on, where "Singers(1)" represents the row in the Singers table keyed by 1).

 Physical layout of rows in the Singers table, with an example split boundary that results in splits handled by different servers.

-The diagram also illustrates possible split points, which can occur between any
+The above diagram also illustrates possible split boundaries, which can occur

 Singers is at the root of the database